March break is here. *cue the ominous music* Time to break out the tween boredom busters.

 Pull out your family photos.

 Nothing gets your kids talking like looking through old photos.
 Especially old photos of them.
 Like this one of my daughter sucking her thumb and pulling my hair which she did whenever I was in reach!
 Or photos of you as a teenager.
 Kids love feeling connected to their history, so pull out your old family albums and start talking.

 Super predictable but a boredom buster all the same.
 Plus your tweens are getting older and the movies are getting a little more entertaining for you too.
 Check out Common Sense Media for full reviews to see if your kids are ready.

 I know it doesn’t seem as exciting as some of the other boredom busters here.
 Or maybe you think your kids are too old to read to anymore, but believe me when I say that reading tween books is so much better than the days of Goodnight Moon.
 Check out here for Top Ten Book for Tween Girls and lose yourself in a good story or two over spring break.

 Have a St. Patrick’s Day Party

-March Break ends on St. Patrick’s Day this year, so why not have a party celebrating St. Paddy and the kids return to school.
+March Break usually falls around the greenest of days, St. Patrick’s Day.
+Why not have a party celebrating St. Paddy and the kids return to school.
 Win/Win.
 Get your kids to plan the whole event and turn it into a bit of sneaky educational experience.
 Get them to find Irish music, Irish food and Irish customs to share with friends and family.
+Check out my St. Patrick’s day Pinterest board here for pinspiration.
 Bring on your Irish.